jjLugoCyS/30-Day-On-Prem/README.md

 ELK Stack: Elasticsearch, Logstash, and Kibana for data ingestion, processing, and visualization.
 Security Information and Event Management (SIEM): Understanding of SIEM concepts, best practices, and use cases.
-Network and System Administration: Knowledge of network protocols, system configurations, and troubleshooting techniques.
+Network and System Administration: Knowledge of system configurations and troubleshooting techniques.
 Security Tools and Technologies: Familiarity with tools like Kali, osTicket, and other security assessment tools.
 Problem-solving: Ability to identify and troubleshoot issues related to SIEM deployments and data analysis.
 Analytical Thinking: Skill in analyzing large datasets to identify security threats and patterns.